 It is widely believed that prohibition is one of the key reasons why the THC content of weed has become so much higher in recent years.
 In a dealer’s mind, if you are going to risk prosecution, it might as well be for a potent and highly desirable product!
 However, there are many users who would prefer to smoke strains with a higher CBD to THC ratio given a choice.
 At present, this is not an option in the UK.
 You are lucky if you know what strain you are buying, let alone its cannabinoid content!

 Another compelling argument for legalization is that it could boost the economy with extra tax revenue and the creation of new jobs.
-This could be especially important if a no-deal Brexit proposal goes through in October 2019, a scenario which many predict will damage the economy severely.
+This could be especially important following a no-deal Brexit, a scenario which many predict will damage the economy severely.

 On the other hand, there are several convincing arguments against cannabis legalization.
 These were highlighted by a report published by the Centennial Institute at Colorado Christian University.
 Although the religious nature of the institute suggests there could be some level of bias, the report does raise some interesting points.